excellentingenuity/laravel-mix-vue-svgicon/README.md

 ```
 ### Additional Child Directories

 Additionally, nested folders of svg's under the svg root directory provided to the mix method can be accessed by simply giving the component the relative path & file name, minus the file extension.
-E.g., the `resources\svg` folder contains a folder `zondicons`.
+E.g., the `resources/svg` folder contains a folder `zondicons`.

 ```javascript
 <template>